Migration Style Guide

 2. The timestamp of the migration itself.

-A new migration’s timestamp should never be before the previous hard stop.
-Migrations are occasionally squashed, and if a migration is added whose timestamp falls before the previous hard stop, a problem like what happened in issue 408304 can occur.
+A new migration’s timestamp should never be before the previous required upgrade stop.
+Migrations are occasionally squashed, and if a migration is added whose timestamp falls before the previous required stop, a problem like what happened in issue 408304 can occur.

 Best practice